Jlebours/PDL_1920_groupe-7/README.md

 #### Functions that our group is suppose to work on
 * Improve the JUnit test (10 fails on 14)
-* Improve the extractor pour make it more stable
+* Improve the extractor to make it more reliable

 ## Deployment
 run mvn package builds the project and packages the resulting JAR file into the target directory.